 The Autism Act 2009 committed the Government to publishing an adult Autism strategy to transform services for adults with Autism.

-Fulfilling and rewarding lives: the strategy for adults with Autism in England sets out a number of key actions and recommendations for central Government as well as for local authorities, the NHS and Jobcentre.
+Fulfilling and rewarding lives: the strategy for adults with Autism in England.
+This strategy sets out a number of key actions and recommendations for: central government, local authorities, the NHS, and Jobcentre.